Expert advice to improve soil fertility post-harvest

 As harvest wraps up across the country, farmers are turning their attention to autumn crop nutrition and soil organic matter levels, where the use of a soil conditioner could help improve post-harvest soil fertility.

-One quick and easy way to maximise existing organic matter is to make use of crop residues, ensuring a quick and complete breakdown, explains David Newton, technical product manager at crop nutrition manufacturer Timac Agro UK.
+One simple way to maximise existing organic matter is to make use of crop residues, ensuring a quick and complete breakdown, explains David Newton, technical product manager at crop nutrition manufacturer Timac Agro UK.

 “Crop residues provide a fantastic source of nutrients to our soils and help maintain their structure, adding to organic matter reserves at the same time as releasing valuable nutrients,” he says.